-Ability to benefit is only available to CDL Training Course students and Basic Nursing Assistant students (East Peoria, IL Campus only)
+Ability to benefit is only available to CDL Training Course students.

-- CDL Training Course: The course is a total of 4 weeks in length.
+Ability-to-benefit students applies only to the CDL Training Course.
+The course is a total of 4 weeks in length.
 If a student passes the permit test during the first eight days of enrollment, he/she is able to continue the course.
-The permit test issued by the Secretary of State suffices as the ability-to-benefit test in accordance with ACCSC approval. - Basic Nursing Assistant: The program is a total of 7 weeks in length.
-The student must be at least 17 years old.
-Students must pass the Wonderlic Basic Skills Test with an acceptable score.
-The school will establish through contact with properly responsible parties that the pursuit of the training will not be detrimental to the student's regular school work.
+The permit test issued by the Secretary of State suffices as the ability-to-benefit test in accordance with ACCSC approval.